MasterToad7/CSV-Skim/README.md

 # CSV Skim
-A tool to count how many times a token is repeated in a csv file.
+A tool to count how many times a token or a column is repeated in a csv file.

 # How to compile
 EzDel can be compiled with cmake